cwise24/snopsy/docs/module2/7_reset.rst

    :wq
    git add example
    git commit -m "three"
+   git log --oneline

 .. figure:: imgs/gitlog3.png
    :scale: 60%
    :align: center
 .. centered:: Fig 3

+Now let's rollback to our second commit.
+Using **Fig 4** as a reference we will issue the command *git reset* with the hash of our second commit

 .. figure:: imgs/gitreset1.png
    :scale: 60%
    :align: center
 .. centered:: Fig 4

+Our third commit and it's commit message are longer in our local staging area

 .. figure:: imgs/gitlog_reset.png
    :scale: 60%